jillmnolan/dotnet-core-essentials/README.md

 ## Introduction

-The premise of the **.NET Core Essentials** is to allow the developer to have all the essential plugins at their disposal to extend the features and functionality of VSCode with the convenience of a **one-click installation** process.
+The premise of the **.NET Core Essentials** is to allow the .NET Core developer to have all the essential plugins at their disposal to extend the features and functionality of VSCode with the convenience of a **one-click installation** process.
+The ultimate goal for this extension pack is: **convenience**.
+After all, the main inspiration is to help .NET developers and the vocational teachers at my place of employment to have a one-stop place for all the necessary extension.

+* **Please be advised that this is an "off-the-clock" passion side project. :-)**

+* **Please be advised that the README file will be reformatted and better descriptions inserted in the near future.
+Cheers!**

+* **Please do not hesitate to make suggestions on how to improve this extension pack in the [Issues section](https://github.com/jillmnolan/dotnet-core-essentials/issues).
+Your feedback and suggestions are appreciated immensely.**

 ## Extensions

 ### Themes

+* [**Community Material Theme**](https://marketplace.visualstudio.com/items?itemName=Equinusocio.vsc-community-material-theme): A **VS Code plugin** featuring the Material Theme with 'legacy' color schemes that has been embarced by the developer community.

 * [**Studio Icons**](https://marketplace.visualstudio.com/items?itemName=jtlowe.vscode-icon-theme): A **VSCode plugin** featuring official icons from the **Visual Studio Image Library**. **Note**: These icons have been color optimized to work well for dark, light, and high contrast themes.

 ### C# Support

 * [**C#**](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csharp): A **VSCode plugin** that provides support for:
   * Lightweight development tools for **.NET Core**.

   * **C# editing support**, including but not limited to **Syntax Highlighting**, **IntelliSense**, **Go To Definition**, and **Find All References**, respectively.

   * **Debugging support for .NET Core (CoreCLR)**.
 NOTE: **Mono debugging** is not supported; whereas, **Desktop CLR debugging** has limited support.

   * Support for **project.json** and **csproj projects** on **Windows**, **macOS**, and **Linux**.

 * [**C# IL Viewer**](https://marketplace.visualstudio.com/items?itemName=josephwoodward.vscodeilviewer): A **VSCode plugin** for **IL (Intermediate Language) Viewer** that allows the rapid inspection of the **IL output** of any given **C# file**.